barrettsci/researchwebsite/publications.md

 title: Publications
 ---

+Swearer SE, Morris RL, **Barrett LT**, Sievers M, Dempster T, Hale R (In Press) The FAQs about ecological traps in marine ecosystems. *Frontiers in Ecology and the Environment*.

 **Barrett LT**, Oppedal F, Robinson N, Dempster T (In Press) Prevention not cure: a review of methods to avoid sea lice infestations in salmon aquaculture. *Reviews in Aquaculture*. [pdf](pdfs/Barrett-et-al-2020-RAQ-prev-methods.pdf)

 Bui S, Oppedal F, Nola V, **Barrett LT** (2020) [Where art thou louse?
 A snapshot of attachment location preferences in salmon lice on Atlantic salmon hosts in sea cages](https://doi.org/10.1111/jfd.13167). *Journal of Fish Diseases*. [pdf](pdfs/Bui-et-al-2020-JFishDis.pdf)